 Hemp is small dark seed bait that is soaked and then boiled until the shell splits and bright white kernels are showing.
-You can buy dry hemp and then prepare it at home in several ways including:
+You can buy dry hemp and then prepare it at home in several ways.

-Hempseed was brought over to England by Belgian refugees during Word War One and quickly took off in the south of England where it became so successful that you couldn’t win a match without it.
+Hemp seed was brought over to England by Belgian refugees during the First World War and quickly took off in the south of England, where it became so successful that you couldn’t win a match without it.
 This resulted in many clubs banning its use.
 One of the pioneers of tare fishing was Trent legend Johnny Moult.
-You can find out more about the history of the use of hemp and tares here...
+You can find out more about the history of the use of hemp and tares in the video below.

 Hemp and tares can be stored fresh in the fridge for a couple of days but after that they can start to go rancid.
 A good tip is to prepare a large batch and then freeze it.

 Only place the amount of hemp you would use in a session in any one bag.
 Half a pint would be sufficient for most canal fishing situations.
 Take the frozen bag out of the freezer the evening before the fishing trip and it will have thawed by the morning.
 Others prefer to cook their hemp fresh on each occasion and then use the hemp water to mix groundbait.
 Its aroma may help attract fish into the peg.

 Advice from canal angling champion Simon 'Motty' Mottram, who trains our Let's Fish! coaches on the best canal fishing methods.